 The discount rate used to measure the Total Pension Liability was 6.75%.
-The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rates specified in the statue.
-Based on that assumption, the pension plan's Fiduciary Net Position was projected to be available to make all projected future benefit payments of current active and inactive employees.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all period of projected benefit payments to determine the Total Pension Liability.
+The projection of cash flows used to determine the discount rate assumed that Member and employer contributions will be made at the rates specified in statute.
+Based on that assumption, the pension plan's Fiduciary Net Position was projected to be available to make all projected future benefit payments of current active and inactive Members.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the Total Pension Liability.